 hard rock, for it forms the upper rim of the dry falls.
 In

-pre-glacial times that ridge may have been slighly higher than the
+pre-glacial times that ridge may have been slightly higher than the

 ridge at A-B. It is punctured only by the Sag.
 It is difficult

-to imagine how that ridge could have been breeched in a catastrophic
+to imagine how that ridge could have been breached in a catastrophic

 flood unless there were already a pre-existing channel there.